The Best place to go Dog Sledding in Banff National Park

 dogsledding banff alberta

-• Bring Goggles instead of sunglasses (or both) your face will stay warmer and you’re goggles won’t fog up.
+• Bring Goggles instead of sunglasses (or both).
+Your face will stay warmer, and your goggles won’t fog up.

-• Wear mittens, a dicky or neck warmer, and warm hat as well as winter coat and waterproof pants. (even though you are wrapped up you do need to get out of the sled once in a while.
+• Wear mittens, a dicky or neck warmer, and a warm hat, as well as a winter coat and waterproof pants.
+(Even though you are wrapped up, you need to get out of the sled once in a while.

 • Give the dogs a lot of love.
 The more you give, the more you get!